taylor-edwards/fernroath.com/_portfolio/sfl-babe.md

 weight:     4
 ---

-11×17" digital illustration of a monster with some summer fashion.
-Clothing and fashion style were drawn from the summer music festival look many young women wore in 2015.
+ An 11×17" digital illustration of a monster babe with a flare for summer fashion.
+I based the fashion style and color palette on young women's outfits from summer music festivals in Seattle.